Eschatologue/CM_wiki/docs/spells/description/d.md

 **Components:** V, S
 **Duration:** 1 hour

 For the duration, sunlight spreads from a point within range and fills a 60-foot-radius Sphere.
-The sunlight’s area is Bright Light and sheds Dim Light for an additional 60 feet.
+The sunlight's area is Bright Light and sheds Dim Light for an additional 60 feet.

-Alternatively, you cast the spell on an object that isn’t being worn or carried, causing the sunlight to fill a 60-foot Emanation originating from that object.
+Alternatively, you cast the spell on an object that isn't being worn or carried, causing the sunlight to fill a 60-foot Emanation originating from that object.
 Covering that object with something opaque, such as a bowl or helm, blocks the sunlight.

-If any of this spell’s area overlaps with an area of Darkness created by a spell of level 3 or lower, that other spell is dispelled.
+If any of this spell's area overlaps with an area of Darkness created by a spell of level 3 or lower, that other spell is dispelled.

 ---